The Geometry of the Osculating Nilpotent Group Structures of the Heisenberg Calculus: Introduction: Osculating nilpotent groups in analysis and geometry

 Extend this map to a local diffeomorphism near the zero section in $T_HM$,

-where $\delta_t$ are the natural dilations of the graded nilpotent osculating groups.
-By means of the map $h$ we can then pull back the Schwartz kernel $k(m,m')$ of a linear operator $C^\infty(M)\to \mathcal{D}(M)$ from $M\times M$ to the bundle of osculating groups $T_HM$.
-The pull back $h^*k=k\circ h$ constitutes a smooth family $k_m(v)=k(h(m,v))$ of distributions on the nilpotent groups $T_HM_m$ parametrized by $m\in M$.
+By means of the map $h$ we pull back the Schwartz kernel $k(m,m')$ of a continuous linear operator $C^\infty(M)\to C^\infty(M)$ to the bundle of osculating groups $T_HM$.
+We obtain a smooth family $k_m(v)=k(h(m,v))$ of distributions on the nilpotent osculating groups $T_HM_m$ parametrized by $m\in M$.
 If the operator associated to $k$ is pseudolocal, then each distribution $k_m$ has an isolated singularity at the origin of the group $T_HM_m$.

-Notice the complete absence, in this account, of anything resembling the coordinate formulas (1.8), (1.11), (1.15) in \cite{BG88}.
-Also observe that the description is valid for {\em arbitrary} distributions $H\subseteq TM$.

-From here on the calculus can be developed as usual.
-An operator is in the calculus if the distributions $h^*k$ has an asymptotic expansion for the dilations on $T_HM$, etcetera.
-It follows from the smoothness of the parabolic tangent groupoid that the highest order part in this expansion is invariantly defined, independent of the choice of $H$-adapted exponential map.
-To see this, one merely needs to recognize that the highest order part in the expansion of $h^*k$ on $T_HM$ is precisely the limit, as $t\da 0$, of the distribution $t^dk$ on $M\times M\times (0,1]$, which is obviously invariantly defined.
-(Here $d$ is the order of the operator.)
+An operator with Schwartz kernel $k$ is in the calculus if each distribution $k_m$ has an asymptotic expansion (in homogeneous terms) on the nilpotent groups $T_HM_m$.

+Precise details this approach to the generalized Heisenberg calculus are developed in a forthcoming publication \cite{vEY15}.
+The crucial simplification comes from the use of $H$-adapted (or `osculating') exponential maps introduced in this paper.

-6pt {\bf Remark.} We have focused in this paper on the Heisenberg calculus for manifolds equipped with a single distribution $H\subseteq TM$, which is modeled by analysis on {\em two-step} nilpotent groups.
+6pt {\bf Remark.} For simplicity of exposition, we focus in this paper on the geometry of osculating groups for manifolds equipped with a single distribution $H\subseteq TM$.
 But the Heisenberg calculus has been generalized to arbitrary {\em filtered manifolds}.
 A filtered manifold is a manifold with a nested sequence of distributions

 where it is required that the sections in these bundles form a filtration on the Lie algebra of vector fields, i.e.,